coinbase/odin/README.md

 This will:

-1. Find the currently running deploy for the project configuration
+1. Find the running deploy for the project configuration
 2. Write a `halt` file to S3
 3. Wait for Odin to detect the halt file and fail the deploy